proencode/fedora-sh/12-markdown-Archive/packtpub/Javascript_from_Frontend_to_Backend/07_c5_managing_a_list_with_vue_js.md

 Using HTTP Protocol

 This application uses a PHP server to work because the `import` of JavaScript modules with the JavaScript import statement only works under the HTTP protocol.
-We will see in the next part (Chapter 9, Integrating Vue.js with Node.js) how to use a Node.js server to also make it work, by coupling it in addition with a MongoDB database.
+We will see in the next part (Chapter 9, Integrating Vue.js with Node_js) how to use a Node.js server to also make it work, by coupling it in addition with a MongoDB database.

 We have described the operation of the application, and the sequence of the various windows.
 Now let’s see how to build this application with Vue.js.
 We first explain how the application can be broken down into different components.